MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 #### In-meeting app experience

-With the in-meeting app experience, you can engage participants during the meeting by using apps and the in-meeting dialog box.
+With the in-meeting app experience, you can engage participants during the meeting by using bots and the in-meeting dialog box.

 **To use bots during a meeting**